Shawn-Ogbomo/More_Effective_Cpp/More effective c++.md

 *Lazy evaluation is only useful when there's a reasonable chance your software will be asked to perform computations that can be avoided.*

+_Over Eager Evaluation_

+* improves the efficiency of programs when you must support operations whose results are almost always needed or whose results are often needed more than once

+* doing things before you are asked to do them

+* cache values that have already been computed and are likely to be used again

+* Use local cache to replace comparatively expensive database queries with comparitively inexpensive lookups in an in-memory data structure.

+* Locality of reference phenomenon: if data in one place is requested.
+It is quite common to want nearby data too.